mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 With the mindset that a proposal document is a product, whose goal is to discover, persuade and influence others to join a cause, it is in itself a worthwhile exercise for the author (presumably the de facto product manager).

-I propose here a framework for how to organize a product proposal, as well as a few sample paragraphs which I have used before for each sections.
+I propose here a framework for how to organize a product proposal, as well as a few sample paragraphs which I have used before for each section.
 I'm hoping that the framework and these examples will help or inspire entrepreneurs, consultants and product managers out there - please don't be shy and send me your thoughts and feedback.

 # The PRODUCT Proposal Framework